 And remember to be forgiving with yourself!
 If you break your budget one month, don’t throw up your hands and give up on responsible finances.
 It’s okay to slip up now and again, as long as you are able to pick up the pieces and get yourself back on track.

-A responsible budget doesn’t just keep you out of debt.
+Responsible budgeting doesn’t just keep you out of debt.
 It also lays a nest egg for your future and provides peace of mind in your present.
 Ready to get started?
-Click here to check out a slew of side-by-side reviews of money management tools to help you whip your budget into shape.
+Click here to check out a slew of side-by-side reviews of money management tools to help you whip your budgeting into shape.